joist-orm/joist-orm/docs/docs/modeling/derived-fields.md

   Unpersisted derived fields are not stored in the database, and have their value recalculated every time they're accessed.

-And so 4 combinations (async vs. sync `x` persisted vs. unpersisted).
+And so there are 4 combinations (async vs. sync `x` persisted vs. unpersisted), and Joist has an approach for modeling each combination.

 ## Synchronous, Unpersisted Fields